 - Local Fixed Volumes: You can encrypt all volumes or selected volumes.
 If possible, encrypt all volumes.
-If you specify volumes, the drive volumes must be the same on all target devices (for example, C: on all devices). - Encryption: Use the default algorithm (AES) and key length (256) unless your organization requires a different algorithm and key length.
+If you specify volumes, the drive volumes must be the same an all target devices (for example, C: on all devices). - Encryption: Use the default algorithm (AES) and key length (256) unless your organization requires a different algorithm and key length.
 For fastest initial encryption of a device, enable the Encrypt only the used sectors of the drive option.
-After initial deployment, additional data written to the disk is automatically encrypted.
+After initial deployment, additional data written to the disk is automatically encrypted. - Reboot Behavior: Force a reboot but provide a reasonable time out before the reboot.
+Provide a custom message with the reboot.
+Run Windows check disk during the reboot to ensure disk integrity.